Current Projects

 [4] Wheaton, C. A.; Hayes, P. G. "Cationic organozinc complexes of a bis(phosphinimine) pincer ligand: synthesis, structural and polymerization studies" Dalton Trans.
 2010, 39, 3861-3869.

-A second polymer project in the Hayes group studies inorganic polymers using solid-state NMR spectroscopy.[1]
-This is a collaboration between the Hayes group and Dr. Paul Hazendonk.
+A second polymer project studies inorganic polymers using solid-state NMR spectroscopy.[1]
 The work focuses specifically on a class of polymers known as poly(phosphazenes), which are hybrid inorganic-organic materials of great interest due to their potential applications in novel electronics, biomaterials and biodegradable plastics.

 We have demonstrated that by using 31P magic-angle spinning (MAS) solid-state (SS) NMR spectroscopy, the complicated thermal ring-opening polymerization of hexachlorocyclotriphosphazene can be quantitatively probed to give information about reaction progress, chain propagation and cross-linking of the resultant polymer.[2]